vlstill/presentations/tedi/pres.md

 ## Memory-Model-Aware Analysis -- My Approach

 - encode the memory model into the program
-- verify it using verifier without memory model support
+- verify it using a verifier without memory model support
   - e.g. DIVINE, a lot of other verifiers
   - program transformation instead of modification of the verifier